danielfilipealmeida/Orange/README.md

 ## TODO

+- make all Entitities structs
+- create a Video Controller for controlling videos.
 - Split GUI into panels
 - have a panel for all the loaded videos, that is a list of visuals with a thumbnail and a name
 - decorate a int slider to have multiple selections with multiple titles